Buffalo’s Pegula eyes 1st Slam semifinal at Australian Open

 The fourth-round matches on the bottom half of the draw were scheduled for Monday: Aryna Sabalenka vs. Belinda Bencic, Donna Vekic vs. Linda Fruhvirtova, Caroline Garcia vs. Magda Linette, and Karolina Pliskova vs. Zhang Shuai.

 Pegula’s own calendar included two sporting events Monday.
 At 7 a.m. local time (3 p.m.
-Sunday EST), the NFL team that’s owned by her parents, the Buffalo Bills, host the Cincinnati Bengals in the playoffs – and Pegula was planning to wake up early so she could watch.
+Sunday EST), the NFL team that’s owned by her parents, the Buffalo Bills, hosted the Cincinnati Bengals in the playoffs — and Pegula was planning to wake up early so she could watch.
+Buffalo lost 27-10.

 She caught part of the Bills’ AFC wild-card win over the Miami Dolphins before playing her first-round match in Melbourne, and has been wearing a patch on her skirt with the No. 3 jersey number of Buffalo safety Damar Hamlin, who went into cardiac arrest during a game three weeks ago.

-Then, at 2:30 p.m. local time (10:30 p.m.
-Sunday EST), Pegula and Coco Gauff are scheduled to play together in the third round of women’s doubles against Aldila Sutjiadi and Miyu Kato.
+Then, on Monday afternoon, Pegula and Coco Gauff teamed up to reach the quarterfinals in women’s doubles by beating Aldila Sutjiadi and Miyu Kato 6-4, 6-2.

 “I hope,” Gauff said about Pegula’s singles title ambitions, “she wins it.”